DuncanCragg/OnexOS/README.md

 see or who can change your stuff: your objects can be set up to be seen only by your family or by the public.
 You can set up a family photo wall, or a message board or to-do list in a virtual family room, that are all shared just over the family WiFi.
-You can share objects or glue objects together directly between your family's devices.
+You can share objects or link objects together directly between your family's devices.
 There's no account set-up, and no adverts (unless someone creates a billboard somewhere!).
 You can all just jump in and start co-creating!